Entered the Sisters of the Holy Cross from Minooka, Illinois on February 6, 1943

 Holy Cross cousins, Sisters Jeanne Clennon and Mary Clennon, remember her with affection.
 Members of the Congregation, extended family, countless friends and colleagues visited Sister Maura in her last months.
 She sat and listened and sent everyone away with a thank you.
 “I owe so many people so much,” she said on her way to God.
 “But the only thing I have that I can give back is gratitude.”
 Sister died at Rosary Convent, Saint Mary’s, Notre Dame, Indiana, on the morning of the feast of St. Luke, patron saint of those who minister in healthcare.
 Sister Maura has now received the fullness of God’s healing embrace.

 A Wake with Memento, followed by visitation will take place from 6:30 - 8 p.m.
 Tuesday, October 22, 2019, at the Church of Our Lady of Loretto, St. Mary's College, Notre Dame, IN.

 A Mass of the Resurrection will be held at 10:30 a.m.
 Wednesday, October 23, 2019 at the Church of Our Lady of Loretto, St. Mary's College, Notre Dame, IN.
 Burial will follow in Our Lady of Peace Cemetery, Notre Dame , IN.

 --We invite you to remember Sister by making a contribution in her name to the Sisters of the Holy Cross Ministry with the Poor Fund at www.cscsisters.org Kaniewski Funeral Home, South Bend, IN is handling arrangements.

-To send flowers to Sister Maura Brannick, C.S.C.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Sister Maura Brannick, C.S.C., please visit our floral store.